 Broken down, you need your clusterName, TaskName, TaskID, region, and then the approprate shell (bin/bash, bin/sh) depending on how the image is built.

-The clusterName and containerName are specified when setting it up, to access the task ID you can either use the browser console, or the cli, perhaps ecs list-tasks
+The clusterName and containerName are specified when setting it up, to access the task ID you can either use the browser console, or the cli, perhaps ecs list-tasks to retreive a list of task ARNs

-giving something likearn:aws:ecs:REGION:ACCOUNTID:task/myClusterName/myTaskId1
+giving something like arn:aws:ecs:REGION:ACCOUNTID:task/myClusterName/myTaskId1 arn:aws:ecs:REGION:ACCOUNTID:task/myClusterName/myTaskId2

 Conclusion